muhamuttaqien/AI-Lab/README.md

 1. Machine Learning
 2. Deep Learning (e.g. visual, sequence and reinforcement learning)

 In 2019, I have a big plan to release my products based on Computer Vision (CV) and Natural Language Processing (NLP) tech.
-Below is the list:
+Below is the list (as I visioned):

 [CV PRODUCTS]
 1. Object Classification